4.6.2 Approved Care CCB - Individual's Claim

 - TFN of the individual and their partner if they have one, unless the individual chooses to claim only zero rate of CCB,

-- bank account details, unless the individual chooses to claim only zero rate of CCB (but still required for the payment of CCR, if eligible),
+- bank account details (if the individual chooses to claim zero rate of CCB details are still required for the payment of CCR),

 - an income (1.1.I.20) estimate, unless they: